wp-plugins/cuca-validator/readme.txt

-Stop bots from spamming into your site with CuCa Captcha Validator.
+We don't want spam bots to control our forms!
+But we don't want ugly captcha blocks to stick on our site and destroy our theme layout, either!!

 == Description ==

+We don't want spam bots to control our forms!
+But we don't want ugly captcha blocks to stick on our site and destroy our theme layout either!!

-CuCa Validator comes to prevent spam to overflow into your site, using captchas.
+**CuCa Validator** comes to prevent spam to overflow into your site, using nicely designed captchas modules.
+Choose between the skins built in and have CuCa fit into your theme.
+Or if you don't want any module at all, just set up your captcha your way.

-Each captcha module is handled by a shortcode and can easily be added into any post/page.
+Each captcha module is handled by a **shortcode** and can easily be added into any post/page.
-CuCa Validator can handle any form.
 Set up the captcha difficulty from the admin page.

-Maximize your captcha experience by choosing one of the skins and have it adapt the best to your site theme.
+**CuCa Validator** stops spams the nice way, and maximize user experience.

 **CuCa Math Validator** Makes you solve a simple math operation to validate the form and let you continue your navigation.